jwaldrip/tug/README.md

 ## Dockerfile

-If your repo has a `Dockerfile`, tug will use it and run your app in [Docker][docker] setting up appropriate port forwarding and file synchronization.
+If your repo has a `Dockerfile`, tug will use it to build and run your app in [Docker][docker] while setting up appropriate port forwarding and file synchronization.

 Your `Dockerfile` should do the following: